CITY OF CARLISLE, IOWA

 MEMBERS ABSENT: Stephany Goodhue, Jon Lins, Dane Wright

 Chair Oelberg called the meeting to order at 7:00 PM a roll call was taken and it was determined that a quorum existed.

-Motion by Peterson, seconded by Wright to approve minutes from 21 August 2017.
+Motion by Holden, seconded by Wright, to approve minutes from 15 January 2018.
 Motion carried unanimously.

-Motion by Wright, seconded by Peterson to recommend to Council approval of Plat of Survey for Welch Acres by Chad Welch, 6790 SE Vandalia Drive, Pleasant Hill, Iowa.
+Motion by Wright, seconded by Peterson to recommend approval for the Final Plat of Seton Ridge.
 Motion carried unanimously on a roll call vote.

-No further business was necessary and on a motion by Wright, seconded by Lins, the meeting was adjourned at7:12 PM on a unanimous vote.
+No further business was necessary and on a motion by Wright, seconded by Holden, the meeting was adjourned at 7:24 PM on a unanimous vote.